 The Mediterranean diet has been associated with a number of health benefits.
 We have written previously about studies showing that a Mediterranean-style eating plan can protect the brain, reduce arthritis pain, lower the likelihood of a heart attack and improve the chance of success with in-vitro fertilization.
-Research from the University of Navarra in Spain confirms that people who eat the Mediterranean way are healthier (Carlos et al, Nutrients, March 31, 2018).
-A traditional Mediterranean-style diet is rich in vegetables, fruit, whole grains and fish.
-People eating a Mediterranean diet (MedDiet) use olive oil as their primary fat and consume wine in moderation, with meals.
-They eat only small amounts of dairy products, meat and sweets.
+Research from the University of Navarra in Spain confirmed that people who eat the Mediterranean way are healthier (Nutrients, March 31, 2018).
+Now investigators say following a Mediterranean diet can also benefit bone health.

 If You Eat the Mediterranean Way, What Are the Health Benefits?